DylanStanding/python-to-mp3/README.md

 Prerequisites

 Ensure you have Python installed on your system.
-You can install the required dependencies using the following:
+You can install the required dependencies on first time startup:

-bash

-pip install pydub moviepy

 Usage